TheWeirdSquid/virtuaplant/README.md

     pip install < requirements.txt

+Then change the variables in the config file to match your current configuration.
 ## Running

 Enter the `/plants` directory, select the plant you want (currently only one available) and start both the world simulator and the HMI with the `start.sh` script.
 Parts can be ran individually by running `world.py` and `hmi.py` (self-explanatory).
 All the attack scripts are under the `/attacks` subdirectory.